Top 10 “Most Opened” Blog Posts of 2019

 One of my favorite things to do in the world is edit the Act Locally Waco blog.

-December is a wonderful, but hectic, month for most of us so I thought it might be nice to give my beautiful bloggers a month to focus on family, friends and the joys of the holidays rather than on meeting our blog deadlines.
-So, for the month of December we will have one or two new posts, but mainly we will be reprising “2018’s greatest hits.”
+December is a wonderful, but hectic, month for most of us.
+Because of that, it has become our tradition to give our beautiful bloggers a month to focus on family, friends and the joys of the holidays rather than on meeting our blog deadlines.
+So, for the month of December we will have one or two new posts, but mainly we will be reprising “2019’s greatest hits.”

 I couldn’t possibly pick my favorites – so I used the simple (cop out?) approach of pulling up the 10 blog posts that got the most “opens” according to our Google Analytics.
 It is an intriguing collection that gives at least a little insight into the interests and concerns of Act Locally Waco readers.